Skip to Main Content

 The $$$ pricing tier, combined with a Gervais Street address and Michelin recognition, describes a restaurant that works as a special-occasion dinner for locals and as a reliable serious meal for visitors arriving from markets with deeper Italian dining options.
 Travelers who have spent time at starred tables in New York, Chicago, or the West Coast will likely find Di Vino Rosso competent but operating at a different scale.
 For a reader based in Columbia, or passing through for a weekend, it represents the most credentialed Italian option the city currently offers.

-For broader Columbia trip planning, the EP Club guides cover the full dining, drinking, and lodging picture: our full Columbia restaurants guide, our Columbia hotels guide, our Columbia bars guide, our Columbia wineries guide, and our Columbia experiences guide provide the full context for building a trip around the city's current strengths.
+For broader Columbia trip planning, our Columbia restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide provide the wider context.

 Planning Your Visit

 Di Vino Rosso sits at 807 Gervais Street, Suite 100, in Columbia's Vista district.
-Phone and reservation platform details are not confirmed in EP Club's current data, so checking directly with the restaurant before arrival is the practical first step.
+Reservations are recommended, and the practical first step is to check directly before arrival.
 The $$$ pricing tier suggests a mid-to-upper spend for a full dinner with wine, consistent with the neighborhood's other serious independent operations.
-Dress code and hours are similarly unconfirmed at this time.
+Dress code is smart casual, and regular hours run Monday through Saturday from 4 to 10 PM, with Sunday closed.

 A Quick Peer Check